sshniro/zap-docs/source/includes/welcome.md

 <ZAP_HOME>./zap.sh
 ```

-To install ZAP, go to the ZAP [home page](https://github.com/zaproxy/zaproxy/wiki/Downloads) and download the installer specific to the
+To install ZAP, go to the ZAP's [home page](https://github.com/zaproxy/zaproxy/wiki/Downloads) and download the installer specific to the
 operating system.
 After extracting the bundle you can start zap by issuing the following command shown in the right column.

 The API key must be specified on all API `actions` and some `other` operations.
 The API key is used to prevent malicious